dynamoose/dynamoose/docs/api/schema.md

 **timestamps**: boolean &#124; {createdAt: string, updatedAt: string}

 Defines that _schema_ must contain fields to control creation and last update timestamps.
-If it is set to true, this fields will be createdAt for creation date and updatedAt for last update. for example:
+If it is set to true, the fields `createdAt` for creation date and `updatedAt` for last update will be added to the instance of the model.
+For example:

 ```js
 var schema = new Schema({...}, {